Data Blogging Scenarios 1 - Reviews

 When I write a review on my blog of a book I've read or a movie I've seen, it should be trivial to syndicate this as a review to multiple relevant websites.
 My book reviews might go to Amazon (who else does good user book review aggregation out there?), movies reviews to IMDB, Yahoo Movies, Netflix, etc.

-I'm already writing prose, so I should just be able to mark it up as a microformats hReview, add some tags to control syndication, and have that content available via one or more RSS or Atom feeds.
+I'm already writing prose, so I should just be able to mark it up as a microformats microformats:"hReview", add some tags to control syndication, and have that content available via one or more RSS or Atom feeds.

 I should then just be able to go to my Amazon account, give it the url for the feed I want it to monitor for reviews, and - voila! - instant user-driven content syndication.